 In an era marked by digital transformation, South Africa’s business landscape has seen a significant surge in online commerce.
 Central to this evolution are payment gateways, which facilitate seamless and secure online payments between customers and merchants.

-A payment gateway is a technology that enables and securely processes online transactions made through websites, mobile apps or any other type of digital platform.
+A payment gateway is a technology that enables and securely processes online payments made through websites, mobile apps or any other type of digital platform.

 Here’s an overview of how a payment gateway typically works: